Xabaril/BeatPulse/README.md

     });
 ```

-5. Use the *BeatPulse* uri's to get liveness/readiness results.
+5. Request *BeatPulse* to get liveness results.

-By default, the global path get the information of all liveness checkers, including the automatic *self* check added.
-If *DetailedOutput* is true the information is a complete json result with checkers, time, and results.
+By default, the global path get the information of all liveness checkers, including the out of box *self* check added.
+If *DetailedOutput* is true the information is a complete json result with liveness, time, and execution results.

 ``` json